 Check whether the clamps have become loose or there are any visible cracks on the hoses.
 Use a screwdriver to tighten loose clamps.
 If tightening doesn’t work, you’ll need to replace the clamp with a new one.
 Don’t forget to replace damaged hoses.

 The dishwasher tub is likely to wear out after several years of use.
 A hole might develop at the tub, causing water to drip to the floor of your kitchen.
 This damage is normally caused by corrosion from minerals and detergents.
 You might have to buy a new dishwasher if the tub is completely damaged.

 The different components of a dishwasher are likely to get damaged with time.
 Always check each part of your dishwasher regularly to avoid further damage.
 Clean the filters and replace worn out parts.

 Still having trouble fixing your leak?
 Get in touch with us at All Dry USA today!
-We can diagnose your dishwasher leak and get your unit running in no time.
+We can diagnose your dishwasher leak and get your home restored running in no time.